v6d-io/v6d/docs/tutorials/data-processing/accelerate-data-sharing-in-kedro.rst

    .. tip::

-       To handle the large data, we set the memory of vineyard cluster to 8G.
+       To handle the large data, we set the memory of vineyard cluster to 8G and the shared memory to 8G.

    .. code:: bash

-       $ python3 -m vineyard.ctl deploy vineyardd --vineyardd.memory=8Gi
+       $ python3 -m vineyard.ctl deploy vineyardd --vineyardd.memory=8Gi --vineyardd.size=8Gi

    .. note::